davidtys/railstheman/README.md

 ## Features

-You can see the list of your articles, create a new one, show it and edit it.
+You can see the list of your articles and sort them, create a new one, show it and edit it.

-It uses my <a href='https://github.com/davidtysman/writetheman'>writetheman</a> gem for manage the middleman files, and <a href='https://github.com/Nerian/bootstrap-wysihtml5-rails'>Wysihtml5</a> as editor.
+It uses my <a href='https://github.com/davidtysman/writetheman'>writetheman</a> gem to manage the middleman files, <a href='https://github.com/Nerian/bootstrap-wysihtml5-rails'>Wysihtml5</a> as editor and <a href='https://github.com/joequery/Stupid-Table-Plugin'>Stupid-Table-Plugin</a> to sort the articles table.

 ## The Quote